 In the mid 1770s, Passy was about three miles outside Paris.
 It drew wealthy people, because of its bucolic setting.
 Located on the hillside of the Seine’s right bank, Passy also had a renowned mineral spring owned by Passy’s first mayor, Louis-Guillaume Le Veillard.
 The spring purportedly had healing waters described as “copious blue.”
 Moreover, its location made Passy the perfect distance between Versailles and Paris.
 That was part of the reason that the United States’ first Ambassador to France, Benjamin Franklin, called it home for the nine years—1776-1785, and why the Princesse de Lamballe purchased a home in Passy in February of 1783.
 Continue reading →

 France is famous for its perfume.
-One area in France that became a prospering perfume area was picturesque Grasse.
-This commune was located in the Alpes-Maritimes department on the French Riviera.
+One area in France that became a prospering perfume area was picturesque Grasse, located in the Alpes-Maritimes department on the French Riviera.
 However, before Grasse perfume became famous, Grasse was famous for its leather and tanneries.
 Leather gloves produced there had bad odors, so a tanner named Galimard came up with the idea to scent them.
-To create scented gloves, people in the countryside began to grow flowers, which was aided by the area’s microclimate and the fact the Moors brought jasmine into the area.
+Thus, people in the countryside began to grow flowers that he used for the scent, and the flower growing of the people was aided by the area’s microclimate and the fact the Moors brought jasmine into the area.

 The woman who made scented gloves popular was Catherine de’ Medici.
 She loved them so much, she helped spread the idea of fragrant gloves worldwide.
-It also resulted in some of France’s most eminent bishops referring to the area as “Gueuse Parfumée” or the “scented slut.”
-Eventually, high taxes on leather and competition from Nice resulted in a reduced demand for gloves, and the fragrance for the gloves ceased.
+It also resulted in some of France’s most eminent bishops referring to the area of Grasse as “Gueuse Parfumée” or the “scented slut.”
+Eventually, high taxes on leather and competition from Nice resulted in a reduced demand for gloves, and the fragrance demand ceased.